 How we allocate our homes to people

 The Housing Executive and housing associations provide social rented housing in Northern Ireland.
 Together we are known as social landlords.
-We describe anyone who has applied for housing and is currently on the social housing waiting list as an applicant.
+If you apply for housing and we place you on the social housing waiting list we call you an "applicant".

-There's more information in this leaflet 'How We Allocate Accommodation' (PDF 249 kB)
+There's more information in the leaflet 'How We Allocate Accommodation'.

 As a social housing landlord we may refuse to offer you a home for a limited period of time in some circumstances.
-Situations where we refuse to house applicants are referred to as 'Disqualifications'.
+Where we refuse to house applicants we call these 'disqualifications'.

 We may do this in cases where you have: